Bellevue Cost of Living Guide: How Much Does it Cost to Live in Bellevue?

 Bellevue Median Home Price

 The median home price in Bellevue is $905,400, which is higher than Washington's home price average of $381,300.
 Due to the large size of this city and suburb in Seattle, a number of neighborhoods exist within Bellevue - each with its own unique characteristics and HOA fees.
-The most-expensive neighborhood in Bellevue is Somerset, where homes are valued at a median price of $1,128,300.
+The most-expensive neighborhood featuring luxury homes in Bellevue is Somerset, where homes are valued at a median price of $1,128,300.
 The least-expensive neighborhood in Bellevue is Factoria, which features homes with an average price of $357,100.
 Factoria is also home to large corporations’ headquarters and operations, including T-Mobile.

 Additional neighborhoods in Bellevue with high median housing cost include: